PIT BULL FLOWER POWER EXHIBIT

 This piece is about the way we create narratives around things we don’t understand, and the way we feel the need to embellish things.

 For dogs who are in “no kill” shelters, the wait can last a lifetime.
 I photographed dogs who had been waiting 10 years in a cage and had developed mental illnesses or unhealthy behaviors.
 How could they not?
 In the animal welfare community, people tend to favor “no kill” shelters and insist that all lives must be saved at any cost.
 But what about the invisible cost that these animals pay?
 Their distress, their mental health?
 There is something grand about saving animals and in a way that’s when our humanity shines the brightest.
-But when you have witnessed as much as I have, you question the idea of “saving lives at all cost”, and what that cost really means.
+But when you have witnessed as much as I have, you question the idea of “saving lives at all cost”, and what that cost really means – and who is paying it.
 “No kill” is a glorious concept, but the reality of it isn’t that simple.
 I am not sure stacking up dogs in a warehouse just to keep them alive is very humane.

 This piece is a reflection on the dichotomy between saving animals, a beautiful, grand act, which is philosophically fascinating, and the reality of that act and the responsibility that comes with.